ryancog/ProffieConfig/docs/firstsetup.md

 If you don't have a config file, you can decline and an empty configuration will be loaded.

-*Please note, at this time ProffieConfig does not support Blade ID/Blade Detect and you will encounter an error attempting to load or formatting issues when trying to import a config that includes any of these.
-Support for these features is planned.*

 ## Install Dependencies

 Once you're at the main ProffieConfig window, select `File->Install Dependencies...` to automatically install any drivers or other software needed for ProffieConfig to function.
 This step can take a while depending on your internet connection since certain components will need to be downloaded.